Azure/azure-functions-on-container-apps/samples/NativeFunctionsOnAca/README.md

 ## 3. Deployment

 1. **Clone or download** this repository.
-2. Ensure you have the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed.
+2. Ensure you have the latest [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed.
 3. Log in and select your target subscription and resource group:
     ```bash
     SUBSCRIPTION_ID="<your-subscription-id>"